emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 - TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256
 ```

-After editing restart elasticsearch.service.
+After editing restart Data Node service.
 Note that this settings should be updated on all cluster nodes.

 #### Logserver GUI

-Edit config file `/etc/kibana/kibana.yml`.
+Edit config file `/etc/logserver-gui/logserver-gui.yml`.

 Example: